erdogant/worldmap/README.md

 <!---[![BuyMeCoffee](https://img.shields.io/badge/buymea-coffee-yellow.svg)](https://www.buymeacoffee.com/erdogant)-->
 <!---[![Coffee](https://img.shields.io/badge/coffee-black-grey.svg)](https://erdogant.github.io/donate/?currency=USD&amount=5)-->

-The ``worldmap`` python package enables to color different countries in the world or the regions per country.
+``worldmap`` is a light weighted Python package that enables easy coloring of countries and/or regions in the world.
 For this package, the svg images from https://www.w3.org are utilized, processed and colored.
+It requires downloading the svg files a single time and then works offline.

 #
 **Star this repo if you like it! ⭐️**